Abmart0803/The-Pig-Game/README.md

 <!-- - [❓ FAQ](#faq) -->
 - [📝 License](#license)

-# 📰 Guess My Number <a name="about-project"></a>
+# 📰 The Pig Game Web App <a name="about-project"></a>

-- Guess My Number is a web application project that allow the users to simply guess a number between 1 and 20, and check if the number is the correct number the computer chose, if not the correct number the computer will say Its too Low if its low to the chosen number, and say Its too high if the number is higher that the chosen number.
+- In this milestone, I build a Web Application Game that allow two users to play by rolling the dice, first to get to 100 wins the game, rolling of 1 will cancel the current score to 0, holding current score will add the current score to current player's score.

 ## 🛠 Built With <a name="built-with"></a>